 4 NJ or PA hours

 $32 ($25 members)

-Discuss the Museum’s collection of Northern and Southern European Renaissance paintings with Christopher Atkins, Associate Curator of European Painting and Sculpture, and Carl Strehlke, Adjunct Curator, John G. Johnson Collection.
-Gain new insights into the Museum’s Renaissance paintings and learn how to enhance your teaching of topics such as European history, mythology, and the artist’s role in society.
+Explore the interplay between the art and culture of Europe and Asia with Christopher Atkins, the Agnes and Jack Mulroney Associate Curator of European Painting and Sculpture before 1900, and Hiromi Kinoshita, the Hannah L. and J. Welles Henderson Associate Curator of Chinese Art.
+Enhance your teaching of world history and art history by examining the collection to discover various themes in Eastern and Western art and also how both cultures have borrowed from and been influenced by each other.
 After meeting with the curators in the galleries, teachers and Museum educators will brainstorm ideas for curriculum connections and strategize ways to apply them in the classroom.

 VAST - Visual Arts as Sources for Teaching